aAa1928/california-housing-prices-ml-regression/README.md

 # housing-prices-ml-regression

 A PyTorch model for predicting California housing prices, based on geographic and demographic features.
-The model achieves a Root Mean Square Error (RMSE) of $74,000 and a Mean Absolute Percentage Error (MAPE) of 36.4% on test data.
+The model achieves a a Mean Absolute Percentage Error (MAPE) of 28.4% on test data.

 [Download the model here](housing_price_regression_model.pth)